proofzero/rollupid/CONTRIBUTING.md

 In the future we will be able to run tests in parallel using multiple browser contexts and multiple authentication credentials ([see issue](https://github.com/proofzero/rollupid/issues/2123)).

+Avoid testing minor UI changes like copy and images and instead focus on flows and functionality.

 If tests fail after PR is landed please open an issue and assign it to the author of the PR.

 #### Console